chai-moz-dsd/DSD/doc/deployment_guide.md

 ```

 #### Deployment
-1. Ask devs for *docker-compose.yml* and place it to user folder, eg. /home/ubuntu.
+1. Ask devs for *docker-compose.yml* or copy from the existing prod server,  then place it to user folder, eg. /home/ubuntu.
-2. Run the command to deploy
+2. run the command to deploy
 ``` bash
 sudo docker-compose up -d
 ```